babicb/babicb.github.io/teaching/hps_pl120/main.md

 **Thur May 16:**

-Readings: [Lindley 1976](lindley.pdf), [Goodman 1999](http://www.perfendo.org/docs/bayesprobability/5.3_goodmanannintmed99all.pdf) (focus on part 1, part 2 is optinal), [Bohannon 2015](https://io9.gizmodo.com/i-fooled-millions-into-thinking-chocolate-helps-weight-1707251800) (last item is a pop article).
+Readings: [Lindley 1976](lindley.pdf), [Goodman 1999](http://www.perfendo.org/docs/bayesprobability/5.3_goodmanannintmed99all.pdf) (focus on part 1, part 2 is optional), [Bohannon 2015](https://io9.gizmodo.com/i-fooled-millions-into-thinking-chocolate-helps-weight-1707251800) (last item is a pop article).

-Presenters: Mohith Manohara
+Presenters: Mohith Manohara.
 Notes for presentation: Lindley and part 1 of Goodman is central.
 The rest only if helpful.

 <br/>